bvtrinh/mern-tokimons/README.md

 # Tokimons with MERN

 An assignment that was given during one of my software engineering courses.
-I like the idea of having a target model (in this case "Tokimons") and building a CRUD app around it.
+I thought it was a good practice exercise for a CRUD app and liked the concepts of "Tokimons".
 This was derived from my earlier iteration of it using only server side rendering with EJS and Express.

 Link to app: https://mern-tokimons.herokuapp.com/